-Military families across the country are waiting anxiously to see what their Basic Allowance for Housing (BAH) rates will be in 2022.
+Military families across the country are waiting anxiously to see what their Basic Allowance for Housing (BAH) rates will be in 2023.
 (The new bah rates are usually announced on or around 15 December.)
-With housing prices going up significantly in many areas, many have fingers crossed for a big increase for next year.
+With housing prices going up significantly in many areas, many have their fingers crossed for a big increase for next year.
 Here are some important things you need to know when you look at the new BAH rates.

 It’s The Duty Station Zip Code

 This may seem obvious, but it’s a big deal if you live in an area with multiple Military Housing Areas.
 For example, you may work in Suitland, Maryland, but live in Annapolis or Crofton.
 All three are in different MHA and have different BAH rates.
 Sometimes the difference is small, but sometimes it is dramatic.
 Be sure you’re using the duty station zip code for your BAH search.

 This can also come into play if the family is living somewhere different from the service member.
 Unless an exception applies, BAH is based on the service member’s duty station.
 Exceptions may include unaccompanied tours, locations without resources for family members, families who are permitted to remain at a location for medical care, etc. If you are not sure if your family’s situation is an exception to the BAH-at-duty-location rule, you should find out.

 BAH Rate Protection Means That You Won’t Lose Money

 The Department of Defense has rate protection rules that ensure that you will receive the higher of the old rate or the new rate unless you move, are demoted, or have a change in dependency status.

 BAH Rates Are Not Based On The Housing You Choose